 Frequency and distribution

 Noroviruses occur throughout the world.
 In Europe, infections occur mainly in the winter months, although they can happen at any time during the year if viruses are imported from other parts of the world.
 In Switzerland, there are an estimated 400,000 cases of diarrhoea and sickness due to norovirus each year.
 The reporting system operated by the Federal Office of Public Health only registers clusters of cases, e.g. of norovirus infection.
 There is no obligation to report individual cases.

 There is no vaccine or medication to treat norovirus.
 Good hand hygiene is important, which means washing thoroughly with soap, especially after using the toilet.
-In addition, objects and surfaces that have come into contact with faeces or vomit should be cleaned and subsequently disinfected, e.g. with diluted (0.1 %) bleach.
-Bleach products sold for domestic use contain a concentration of 2.5 % and need to be diluted to 0.1 % (250 ml of the commercial product in 6 litres of water).
+In addition, objects and surfaces that have come into contact with faeces or vomit should be cleaned and subsequently disinfected, e.g. with diluted (0.1 percednt) bleach.
+Bleach products sold for domestic use contain a concentration of 2.5 percent and need to be diluted to 0.1 percent (250 ml of the commercial product in 6 litres of water).
 Infected individuals should not prepare meals.
-Infected individuals who work in vulnerable institutions (retirement homes, hospitals, restaurants, schools), should stay away from work for at least 2 to 3 days after the symptoms have disappeared and should continue to maintain good hygiene.
+Infected individuals who work in vulnerable institutions (retirement homes, hospitals, restaurants, schools), should stay away from work for at least two to three days after the symptoms have disappeared and should continue to maintain good hygiene.

 Last modification 06.11.2023